 Your QQI Award can be used as an alternative to the Leaving Cert to access Higher Education (CAO) courses.
 Hundreds of courses are available to holders of any QQI award, while others will require specific awards.

-Note: Places for QQI applicants on CAO courses are limited, and your CAO points calculated from your highest QQI qualification will be used as a criteria for acceptance.
+Note: Places for QQI applicants on CAO courses are limited, and your points calculated from your highest QQI qualification will be used as a criteria for acceptance.

 This scoring system for QQI awards for entry through CAO to higher education applies from 2013.
 This scoring system will apply to all relevant QQI level 5 and 6 awards listed on the CAO and higher education institution websites.